SmritiSanya/Employee_Attrition_EDA_Prediction/README.md

 1. **Python:** This project requires Python 3.6 or higher.
 You can download and install Python from the official website [here](https://www.python.org/downloads/).

 2. **Jupyter Notebook:** Jupyter Notebook is used for interactive data analysis and visualization.
 You can install it using pip:

-3.**Libraries:** To run the code and notebooks in this project, you'll need to install the following Python libraries.
+3. **Libraries:** To run the code and notebooks in this project, you'll need to install the following Python libraries.
 You can install them using pip:

 pandas: Data manipulation and analysis library. pip install pandas